Rural Hospice That Spurns Federal Funds Has Offered Free Care for 40 Years

 Patients don't have to meet Medicare's criteria of having six months or less to live to be enrolled, though most do.
 They can keep their own doctors instead of turning over care to a hospice physician.
 If families need medical equipment, the hospice supplies it for free.

-"I don't know how I would have made it without them," said Eve Farrell, 82, whose husband, Daniel, had cardiopulmonary obstructive disorder, or COPD.
+"I don't know how I would have made it without them," said Eve Farrell, 82, whose husband, Daniel, had chronic obstructive pulmonary disease, or COPD.
 He died in January at age 80 after four months of hospice care at the couple's Port Angeles home.

 Staffers helped her husband shower when she couldn't lift him, offered advice about medication and gave her breaks from relentless caregiving.